hawtio/website/src/docs/maven-plugins.md

         <port>8090</port>
       </configuration>

-And to set a number of system properties to the JVM, such as the JVM http proxy settings is simply done within the nested &lt;systemProperties&gt; tag:
+And to set a number of system properties to the JVM, such as the JVM http proxy settings is simply done within the nested *systemProperties* tag:

       <configuration>
         <logClasspath>true</logClasspath>